collective/collective.taskqueue2/README.md

 ## Authors

- - Andreas Jung <info@zopyx.com> for University of Bologna
+Andreas Jung <info@zopyx.com> for Università di Bologna/University of Bologna.

+## Project sponsor

+The `collective.taskqueue2` was developed as a component of a Plone 6 migration project for Università di Bologna and has been made available as an open-source solution.

 ## Contribute